 In the case of a possible color conflict, the judgment is left to the on-ice officials.
 If the officials feel that there is a color conflict, the visiting team must change jersey colors, unless the home team is not wearing the designated association colors.

 When a team is up by 10 goals, the remainder of the game is running time.
 The losing team, however, has the option to continue the game with stop time.
-The team leading by 10 goals is not allowed to pull its goalie, except for a delayed calling of a penalty. ** please also note the clarification to this rule above
+The team leading is not allowed to pull its goalie, except for a delayed calling of a penalty. ** Please also note the clarification to this rule below.

-Game scores will be displayed on the time clock, posted in arenas, and recorded for tie breaking procedures with a MAXIMUM difference of seven (7) goals.
+Game scores will be displayed on the time clock, posted in arenas, and recorded for tie breaking procedures with a MAXIMUM difference of seven (7) goals (with the exception of U10).
 All tied games will be recorded as a tie during Round Robin play at the Spirit of Winter Tournament.

 Game Format U14 - Masters (includes AA)